-(i) Investment properties
+(i) Investment properties and investment properties held for sale:

 The REIT determines the fair value of investment properties by developing a range of acceptable values based on the discounted cash flow method and the direct capitalization method, both of which are generally accepted appraisal methodologies.
 The key valuation assumptions of the REIT's investment properties is described in note 6.